auchung/seasonal-recipes/README.md

 | 30-40       | 4.68632 |
 | 40-50       | 4.70977 |

-These aggregates helped us recognizae that other factors may have a stronger role in impacting average ratings.
+- This aggregate helped us recognizae that other factors may have a stronger role in impacting average ratings.
 For instace, a user might give 5 stars to both a quick 3-step snack and a fancy 25-step dinner because despite their differences, both recipes worked well for their purpose.

 ---

 ## Assessment of Missingness